 Designing Your Risk Assessment Program.
 Which Ingredients should we use?
 In this post, I draw upon my 25+ years in system safety to give you some BOLD advice!
 I’m going to dare to suggest which analysis tasks are essential to every System Safety Program.
 I also suggest which tasks are optional depending on the system… Read more: Designing Your Risk Assessment Program

 When Understanding Your Risk Assessment Standard, we need to know a few things.
 The standard is the thing that we’re going to use to achieve things – the tool.
 And that’s important because tools designed to do certain things usually perform well.
 But they don’t always perform well on other things.
-So we will ask… Read more: Understanding Your Risk Assessment Standard
+So we will ask,… Read more: Understanding Your Risk Assessment Standard

 Welcome to Risk Management 101, where we’re going to go through these basic concepts of risk management.
 We’re going to break it down into the constituent parts and then we’re going to build it up again and show you how it’s done.
 I’ve been involved in risk management, in project risk management, safety risk management,… Read more: Risk Management 101